HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 <p class="note">Note the Lighthouse performance stats were incorrect for our August crawl so the load-fast-enough-for-pwa stat has been replaced with September results.</p>

-A [fast](https://web.dev/load-fast-enough-for-pwa/) page load over a cellular network ensures a good mobile user experience.
+A [fast page load](https://web.dev/load-fast-enough-for-pwa/) ensures a good mobile user experience, particularly when slower cellular network's are taken into consideration.

 **27.56%** of pages loaded fast enough for a PWA.
 Given how geographically distributed the web is, having a fast load time with lighter pages matter the most of the next billion users of the web, most of whom will be introduced to the internet via a mobile device.